CodeChica/plus-plus/index.md

 ## Prerequisites

-You will need your own GitHub account in order to complete this course.
+You will need your own [GitHub](./guides/github.html) account in order to complete this course.
 **Please <a href="https://github.com/signup">create a GitHub account</a> before the first class.**

-We will use [VSCode][vscode] as our editor to write/edit code, [Golang][golang] as the programming language for our backend server, [Slack][slack] to chat and [Zoom][zoom] to meet online.
+We will use [VSCode](./guides/vscode.html) as our editor to write/edit code, [Golang][golang] as the programming language for our backend server, [Slack](./guides/slack.html) to chat and [Zoom][zoom] to meet online.
 Please try to install these tools before our first class together.